claudaff/generative-ai-mapmaking/README.md

 ### 2. Dataset creation

-As already described in the tutorial, a ControlNet dataset is a triple structure consisting of the following elements:
+As already described in the tutorial, a ControlNet dataset is a triple structure consisting of _target_, _source_ and _prompt_:

-- target
-- source
-- prompt

 In our case, the workflow to create such a dataset looked as follows: